programa-stic/security-advisories/Facebook/README.md

            Email to Mitre asking if they have a decision on use of CVE identifiers in light of the additional details about the vulnerabilities provided in the previous email.

 * **2014-07-08:**
           The researcher reminded Facebook that the advisory was originally scheduled for publication on June 18 and that no estimated date for the fix to open proxy issue was provided, so a new publication date was set for July 16, 2014 and should be considered final.
-Programa Seguridad en TICremains willing to move the date on basis of receiving concrete and detailed information about plans to fix the open proxy issue.
+Programa Seguridad en TIC remains willing to move the date on basis of receiving concrete and detailed information about plans to fix the open proxy issue.

 * **2014-07-08:**
            Email to Mitre asking again for a response to the request for CVE identifiers.